Garcia downs Sabalenka to seal WTA Finals victory

 Garcia relied on a superb service game to overpower her Belarusian opponent 7-6 (7/4), 6-4 at Fort Worth, Texas.

-The 29-year-old from Lyon is only the second French player to win the WTA title after Amelie Maursemo in 2005.
+The 29-year-old from Lyon is only the second French player to win the WTA title after Amelie Mauresmo in 2005.

+“It’s definitely a lot of giant happiness,” Garcia said after a win that will see her pocket $1.57 million in prize money and 1,375 rankings points.

+“A crazy final, a lot of intensity on every point.
+Just really proud of the work we did throughout the year.
+It was a great match — I really went for it.
+I’m really happy to win my biggest title.”

 With both sixth-seeded Garcia and seventh-seeded Sabalenka serving beautifully throughout, Monday’s final was settled by the finest of margins.